SpaceWarpDev/SpaceWarp/README.md

 1. Install NuGet
 2. Run `nuget restore` inside the top directory to install the packages.
 3. Copy everything in the `Kerbal Space Program 2\KSP2_x64_Data\Managed` folder into the `external_dlls/` folder.
-4. Run one of the build scripts (see below for more info) and copy the contents from the correct build output directory into the KSP2 root directory.
+4. Run one of the build scripts (see below for more info) and copy the contents from the correct build output directory into the KSP2 root director
-5. Launch KSP2 and wait until the title screen appears.
-You should see a mods folder under the `SpaceWarp` folder.
-6. Drag any mods that follow the structure below into that mods folder.

 Mods are currently implemented as monobehaviours with two fields: a `Logger` for logging and a `Manager` that points to Spacewarp.
 A mod template generator exists as a Python script.